JokingHero/ProjectManager/README.md

-To run: grunt

-app runing in: localhost:3000
+Before running make sure You have: MongoDB, node, npm

+Remember to run 'npm install' first and then

 To run tests: grunt test

+To run app: grunt

+app is on: localhost:3000